 In the world of dentistry, dental fluoride has been the best thing since sliced bread.
 We use fluoride in tooth strengthening supplements, toothpastes, mouthwashes, and possibly every dental hygiene product imaginable.
 In this blog, Dr. James Fondriest, will explain why we think fluoride is so great and divulge some interesting information about this element.

 Why Dental Fluoride is Tooth Enamel’s Friend

 Fluoride is good for your teeth because fluoride strengthens tooth enamel.
 As the your tooth’s defenses against bacteria, your tooth enamel shields the tooth with a hard outer mineral layer.
 Overtime, acid erosion, teeth grinding, and tooth decay wear down enamel, making your teeth more sensitive and more vulnerable.
 Since your body cannot reproduce lost enamel, your teeth depend on fluoride supplements to remineralize the tooth and strengthen defenses.
 Saliva is the other main defense against bacteria and mouth acids.

 Fluoride in Drinking Water

 Dental Fluoride is not only used in toothpastes and mouthwashes, but even community water supplies in the United States.
 Although fluoride is healthy for your teeth, infants who drink too much fluoridated water may develop a condition known as fluorosis.
 This involves white streaky, permanent stains on their adult teeth.
-Our Lake Forest dentist recommends using filtered water during the age when your baby’s diet consists mostly of formula.
+We recommend using filtered water during the age when your baby’s diet consists mostly of formula.
 Fluoride is found naturally in many water sources.
 Fluorosis is most common in areas that drink well water.

 An Overdose of Fluoride causes Fluorosis